-Note: Per Sections 27-574 and 27-583 of the Zoning Ordinance, there is no specific required number of parking or loading spaces in the M-X-T Zone.
+Note: \Per Sections 27-574 and 27-583 of the prior Zoning Ordinance, there is no specific required number of parking or loading spaces in the M-X-T Zone.
+The applicant has included an analysis to be approved by the Prince George's County Planning Board.
+See Finding 7.e. for a discussion of the parking analysis.

-- 3. Location: The subject site is located approximately 3,900 feet north of the intersection of MD 4 (Pennsylvania Avenue) and Woodyard Road in Planning Area 78 and Council District 6.
+- 3. Location: The subject site is located approximately 3,900 feet north of the intersection of MD 4 (Pennsylvania Avenue) and Woodyard Road, in Planning Area 78 and Council District 6.
 The property is further located northeast of the Town Center area of the 2007 Approved Westphalia Sector Plan and Sectional Map Amendment (Westphalia Sector Plan and SMA).
-The site is also located within the Conical Surface (Right Runway) Area E of the Military Installation Overlay (M-I-O) Zone for height. - 4.
-Surrounding Uses: The subject property is bounded to the north by ongoing single-family residential development as part of Parkside, as approved in Specific Design Plan SDP-1302, in the Residential Medium Development Zone; to the east by a powerline corridor and single-family attached development in the Rural Residential (R-R) and Residential-Agricultural (R-A) Zones; to the south by single-family detached residential development in the R-A Zone and Melwood Road; and to the west by Melwood Road, vacant land in the M-X-T Zone proposed to be developed with residential units, as approved in DSP-19062, and existing single-family residential development in the R-R Zone.

-5. Previous Approvals: The site is the subject of Special Exception SE-1103, approved by the Prince George's County Planning Board on November 20, 1964, for an orphanage (German Orphans Home) and SE-2496, approved by the Prince George's County District Council on April 13, 1971.
+The site is also located within Conical Surface (Right Runway) Area E of the Military Installation Overlay (M-I-O) Zone, for height. - 4.
+Surrounding Uses: The subject property is bounded to the north by ongoing single-family residential development as part of the Parkside subdivision, in the Legacy Comprehensive Design (LCD) Zone, as approved in Specific Design Plan SDP-1302; to the east by a powerline corridor and single-family attached development in the Agricultural-Residential (AR) and Rural Residential (RR) Zones; to the south by single-family detached residential development in the AR Zone and Melwood Road; and to the west by Melwood Road, existing single-family residential development in the AR Zone, and vacant land in the Transportation Activity Center Edge (TAC-E) Zone, with ongoing development of residential units, as approved in DSP-19062. - 5.
+Previous Approvals: The site is the subject of Special Exception SE-1103, approved by the Planning Board on November 20, 1964, for an orphanage (German Orphans Home), and SE-2496, approved by the Prince George's County District Council on April 13, 1971.

-The subject site was rezoned from R-A to M-X-T, pursuant to the adoption of the Westphalia Sector Plan and SMA.
+The subject site was rezoned from the Residential-Agricultural Zone to the M-X-T Zone under the prior Zoning Ordinance, pursuant to the adoption of the Westphalia Sector Plan and SMA.

-On January 5, 2017, the Planning Board approved Conceptual Site Plan CSP-15003 (PGCPB Resolution No. 16-142) and Preliminary Plan of Subdivision PPS 4-16009 (PGCPB Resolution No. 16-143) for a group residential facility and medical facility.
+On January 5, 2017, the Planning Board approved CSP-15003 (PGCPB Resolution No. 16-142) and Preliminary Plan of Subdivision (PPS) 4-16009 (PGCPB Resolution No. 16-143) for a group residential facility and medical facility.
 On April 27, 2017, the Planning Board approved DSP-16045 (PGCPB Resolution No. 17-61) for a group residential facility and medical facility, which were never developed.